-The underlying principle is that concerns ought to be handled, if at all possible, without the need for formal procedures.
+The underlying principle is that concerns ought to be handled promptly to reach a mutually satisfactory resolution or outcome at the earliest stages of a complaint.
 The requirement to have a complaints procedure need not in any way undermine efforts to resolve the concern informally.